SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 ### Addressing national crises

-It's also traditional for U.S. Presidents to cite the Bible at times of national crises or tragedies — such as the attack on the airport.
+It's also traditional for U.S. Presidents to cite the Bible at times of national tragedies — such as the attack on the airport.

 One reason may be because biblical passages — even though they're translated from the original Hebrew or Greek into English — often sound lofty and solemn.
 The <em>tone</em> of the passage may appear to fit the audience response that the speechwriter desires to invoke.

 However, by using such phrases entirely out of context the communication becomes meaningless.

 Presidents — and their speechwriters — should instead speak plainly.
 And be wary of invoking the Bible.